Nishkalkashyap/notes/guide/getting-started.md

 # Getting Started
 Welcome to Quark.
 Quark is a flexible software sketchbook that helps you rapidly create functional softwares for your prototypal projects.

-This guide shows you how to build and run a simple quark sketch.
-You'll use the [Quark IDE](./user-interface.md) to create and build your sketches.

 #### Estimated completion time : Less than 5 minutes.